Whimmery/CTF-Bandit/README.md

 #Next we got to find the directory that holds the next password.
 #Clue is "spaces in this filename" the "cat < spaces in this filename" will not work but typing in "cat spa "
-#then tab button will work to find this folder within folder file
+#then pressing the Tab button will work to find this folder within folders file
 #because spaces is probably the only file that starts out with that exact name

 cat spaces\ in\ this\ filename